spacebotwar-deprecated/space-bot-war-client/README.md

 - Find a way to not need to use global versions of gulp and coffee because they can only be updated manually, which is annoying because combined, they update (fairly) often.
-- Look at the following gulpjs modules: jshint, concat, bump, coffeelint, size
+- Look at the following gulpjs modules: jshint, coffeelint, size